SwaggerHub introduction and tutorial

 Another cool feature of SwaggerHub is the ability to create mock API servers.
 Suppose you have an API where you don’t want users to generate real requests.
 (Maybe it’s an ordering system where users might be ordering products through the API, or you simply don’t have test accounts/systems).
 At the same time, you probably want to simulate real API responses to give users a sense of how your API works.

 Assuming you have example responses in your API spec, you can set your API to “auto-mock.”
 When a user tries out a request, SwaggerHub will return the example response from your spec.
 The response won’t contain the custom parameters the user entered in the UI but will instead return the example responses coded into your spec as if returned from a server.

 Providing an auto-mock for your API solves the problem of potentially complicating user data by having users interact with their real API keys and data.
 In many cases, you don’t want users junking up their data with tests and other experiments.
 At the same time, you also want to simulate the API response.

 Simulating the API can be especially useful for testing your API with beta users.
 One reason many people code their API with the spec before writing any lines of code (following a spec-first philosophy such as that described by Michael Stowe) is to avoid coding an API with endpoints and responses that users don’t actually want.

-Using the mock server approach, SwaggerHub not provides documentation but also acts as a beta-testing tool to get the design of your API right before sinking thousands of hours of time into actual coding.
+Using the mock server approach, SwaggerHub not only provides documentation but also acts as a beta-testing tool to get the design of your API right before sinking thousands of hours of time into actual coding.
 You can enable auto-mocking for different versions of your API, creating variants and testing each of the variants.

 To set up a mocking server in SwaggerHub, click and select to add a new integration.
 Select the API Auto Mocking service and complete the configuration details.
 Make sure you have

 examples for each of the endpoint responses in your spec.
 See API Auto Mocking for more details.